Home Improvement

 • Before starting, turn off the water supply valve.
 You don’t want to flood your home.

-• Inspect, repair/replace, test.
+• Inspect, repair/replace, and test.
 Always test at the end if you’ve successfully fixed your leaking sink.
 You can place some paper underneath and use it to indicate if the problem is still present.

 • And remember that you don’t have to repair a leaking sink on your own and can always call a professional plumber to the rescue.